google/triage-party/README.md

 ![screenshot](screenshot.png)

-Triage focuses on reducing response latency for incoming GitHub issues and PR's, and ensure that conversations are not lost in the ether.
-It was built from the [Google Container DevEx team](http://github.com/GoogleContainerTools)'s experience contributing to open-source projects, such as minikube, kaniko, and skaffold.
+Triage Party focuses on reducing response latency for incoming GitHub issues and PR's, and ensure that conversations are not lost in the ether.
+It was built from the [Google Container DevEx team](http://github.com/GoogleContainerTools)'s experience contributing to popular open-source projects, such as minikube, kaniko, and skaffold.

 Triage Party is a stateless Go web application, configured via YAML.
 While it has been optimized for Google Cloud Run deployments, it's deployable anywhere due to its low memory footprint: even on a Raspberry Pi.

 ## Features

-* Queries across multiple repositories
 * Queries that are not possible on GitHub:
-  * conversation direction (`tag: recv`)
+  * conversation state (`tag: recv`, `tag: send`)
   * duration (`updated: +30d`)
   * regexp (`label: priority/.*`)
   * reactions (`reactions: >=5`)
   * comment popularity (`comments-per-month: >0.9`)
   * ... and more!
 * Multi-player mode: for simultaneous group triage of a pool of issues
+* Queries across multiple repositories
 * Button to open issue groups as browser tabs (pop-ups must be disabled)
 * "Shift-Reload" for live data pull